 What’s a ScaVenture?

-On an Israel ScaVenture, with maps and mission packs in hand, you will navigate your way through streets, alleys and markets, engaging with the story of Israel and its people.
-Our Israel ScaVentures take the form of Scavenger Hunts or Dashes – they are great for groups of all sizes, with varying background and knowledge.
+On an offline ScaVenture, you will navigate your way through streets, alleys and markets, engaging with sites and stories.
+On an online ScaVenture (sometimes known as Quarantine Quests) you will play a themed group game, engaging with friends, families and groups from wherever you are in the world!
+Let’s escape the ordinary, enjoy this awesome world and stay safe together!
 We like to think of our games as a cross between a scavenger hunt and adventure of discovery – that’s why we call them ScaVentures!

 Years of ScaVenturing

 Yom Tov Frumin

 Having served as a commander in an elite IDF unit, Yom Tov has the experience to manage teams, devise strategies and see projects through to successful completion.
 Completing a degree in psychology and economics, Yom Tov brings his diverse interests and knowledge to the ScaVentures team.
 Yom Tov love working at Israel ScaVentures because he considers life to be an awesome scavenger hunt!
 E-mail: email@example.com

 In the Media

 On Thursday morning, April 5, First Station hosted the launch of “ScaVentures Jerusalem, the Experiential Guidebook.”
 Tali Kaplinski Tarlow, author and founder of Scaventures, along with family and friends, were on hand to not only sell the new volume, which features Jerusalem’s most famous neighborhoods, but introduce the newest Train Game.
 See here for more.

 Jerusalem Post: “There’s something about Israel that encourages you to reinvent yourself.
 There don’t seem to be rules of how to live, and I love that I can be creative with my life.”
 Click here to read more about our Founder and Director Tali Kaplinski Tarlow.